Founded in 1893, Montclair Golf Club is one of the nation’s oldest clubs and is, in fact, considered to be the country's thirteenth eldest.

 Tom Bendelow first established an 18-hole course for the founding members in 1899, roughly where the current First and Second nines are now situated.

-In 1922, Donald Ross was commissioned to designed a 27-hole layout (named First, Second and Third) with an additional nine (Fourth) constructed by Charles Banks six years later.
+In 1922, Donald Ross was commissioned to design a 27-hole layout (named First, Second and Third) with an additional nine (Fourth) constructed by Charles Banks six years later.
 The 1985 US Amateur (won by Californian Sam Randolph) was staged on the Second and Fourth nines.

 This year marks the 125th anniversary of Montclair Golf Club and the storied history extends back to when golf developed a lasting toehold in Northern New Jersey and throughout the greater New York metro area.
 How good is the course?
 On several occasions Montclair has served as a US Open sectional qualifying site.
 In 1973 the USGA Women's Amateur was played here and 12 years later the Men's Amateur was hosted.
 All of the key regional state events have at one time come to Montclair.